STV Group: STV Studios

 STV Studios (previously STV Productions, SMG Productions) forms part of the network television production arm of STV Group plc, producing drama, factual, entertainment and children's output from its bases in Glasgow and London for all UK terrestrial networks as well as key satellite and cable channels.

 Ginger Productions

 Ginger Productions (founded by the presenter Chris Evans), alongside STV Productions, is part of the network production arm of STV Group plc.
 Based in Waterhouse Square in London, its output focuses on Entertainment and Factual Entertainment.
-Ginger was acquired as part of SMG's acquisition of the Ginger Media Group in 1999.
+Ginger was acquired as part of SMG's acquisition of the Ginger Media Group in 2000.

 STV Creative

 STV Creative is the company's commercial production division, based in Glasgow.

-Solutions

-Solutions is STV's production resources division, providing facilities for studios, outside broadcasts, post-production, corporate events and commercial productions.

 Studios

 STV Group's headquarters in Glasgow are at Pacific Quay, a 2006 development next to the River Clyde, alongside BBC Scotland's studios and the Glasgow Science Centre.
 STV Group's Aberdeen studios moved to a new purpose-built site in the city's Tullos area in 2003, from their previous location (a converted tram shed), which they had occupied since Grampian launched in 1961.

-STV also has studios in Edinburgh, Dundee and Inverness, providing regional news coverage in their particular area.